openedx-unsupported/edx-developer-docs/docs/index.rst

 New XBlock
 ^^^^^^^^^^

-XBlocks build on top of a well defined interface in the Open edX platform and do not require review from the Open edX team.
+XBlocks build on top of a well-defined interface in the Open edX platform and do not require review from the Open edX team.
 If you want to add a new problem type or content presentation that would be shown to a learner as a part of a course, you probably want to build a new XBlock.

 Before you do that, check out XBlocks `that others have built`_ in case they fulfill your needs.